Advanced Reader Copy provided by NetGalley

 The fates of two nations hang in the balance as Jasminda and Jack must choose between love and duty to fulfill their destinies and end the war. ” – From the Goodreads description

 With that said, I really enjoyed this book.
-It had wonderful adventure, a dashing male lead, and a fearless heroine.
-All in all, it was fun and I will have to look into more of author’s books.
+It had wonderful adventures, a dashing male lead, and a fearless heroine.
+All in all, it was fun and I will have to look into more of the author’s books.